-The range of natural gas prices is significantly narrower and lower in the near term compared to the Sixth Power Plan's forecast.
+The range of natural gas prices is narrowed and lowered significantly in the near term compared to the Sixth Power Plan forecasts.
 The rapid development of shale gas has created a glut of natural gas that is likely to last for several years and depress prices.
-By the end of the forecast horizon in 2030, the forecast reflects a range of possible long-term equilibrium natural gas prices.
-The revised medium forecast is about equal to the medium-low forecast in the Sixth Plan at \$6.44 in 2010 constant dollars.
-The revised high forecast is a little above the medium-high, and the low revised forecast is a little less than \$1 below the low case.
+By the end of the forecast horizon in 2030, the forecasts reflect a range of possible long term equilibrium natural gas prices.
+The revised medium forecast is about equal to the medium-low forecast in the sixth plan at \$6.44 in 2010 constant dollars.
+The revised high forecast is a little above the medium-high in the sixth plan, and the low revised forecast is a little less than \$1 below the sixth plan low case.

-The range of forecasts reflects the different views of supply and demand for natural gas.
-The high price forecast might be consistent, for example, with a rapid economic recovery in the U.S. and worldwide, environmental restrictions on shale gas development, aggressive regulation of carbon emissions leading to more substitution of natural gas electricity generation for coal, increased use of natural gas vehicles, increased demand for exports of LNG from Canada and United States, and increased demand from gas-to-liquid projects.
-In contrast, the low forecast would be consistent with conditions that limit the demand for natural gas and promote the rapid development of supply.
+503-222-5161 800-452-5161 Fax: 503-820-2370 The range of forecasts can be linked conceptually to different views of the supply and demand for natural gas.
+The high price forecast might be consistent for example, with rapid economic recovery in the U.S. and worldwide, environmental restrictions on shale gas development, aggressive regulation of carbon emissions leading to more substitution of natural gas electricity generation for coal, increased use of natural gas vehicles, increased demand for exports of LNG from Canada and United States, and increased demand from gas-to-liquid (GTL) projects.
+In contrast the low forecast would be consistent with conditions that limit the demand for natural gas and promote the rapid development of supply.